deroneriksson/python-wsi-preprocessing/docs/index.md

     pip3 install -U ipython jupyter matplotlib numpy openslide-python pandas scikit-image scikit-learn scipy

-We will utilize scikit-image filters in this tutorial that currently are not present in the latest released version of scikit-image.
+We will utilize scikit-image filters in this tutorial that are not present in the latest released version of scikit-image at the time of this writing.
 Therefore, we can install scikit-image from source, as described in the README at [https://github.com/scikit-image/scikit-image](https://github.com/scikit-image/scikit-image).

     git clone https://github.com/scikit-image/scikit-image.git